cwray07/miRNA_analysis/README.md

 java -jar <path_to_trimmomatic.jar> SE <name_of_fastq_to_be_trimmed> <name_for_trimmed_file.fastq.gz> ILLUMINACLIP:TruSeq3-SE:2:30:10 LEADING:3 TRAILING:3 SLIDINGWINDOW:4:15 -trimlog <name_of_trimlog_file>
 ```

+Note - Trimmomatic isn't available as a module within kelvin and so can't be loaded in the same way BUT you don't have permission to install new modules, so what can we do?
+We can get everything we need using wget then simply unzip and run - see [here](https://www.goseqit.com/wp-content/uploads/2018/11/Trimmomatic_tutorial-3.pdf) for details.

-Illummina adapters are built in to trimmomatic and so don't need to be specified beyond ILLUMINACLIP:TruSeq3-SE but for trimming other adapters, a path to a fasta file containing the adapter sequences must be specified - see [Trimmomatic Manual](http://www.usadellab.org/cms/uploads/supplementary/Trimmomatic/TrimmomaticManual_V0.32.pdf) for full details.
+Illummina adapters are built in to trimmomatic and so don't need to be specified beyond ILLUMINACLIP:TruSeq3-E but for trimming other adapters, a path to a fasta file containing the adapter sequences must be specified - see [Trimmomatic Manual](http://www.usadellab.org/cms/uploads/supplementary/Trimmomatic/TrimmomaticManual_V0.32.pdf) for full details.

 Post trimming the FastQ files looked much better in terms of adapter contamination